-- I Two Waters Road should become a "green boulevard approach road" linking the town centre with the A41; The street should be multimodal with renewed emphasis on active travel modes (i.e. walking and cycling) and include bus priority measures; - 2 London Road needs to become an "address street" with redevelopment opportunity sites providing strong active frontages to the street.
-This street should also be multi-modal with renewed emphasis on active travel modes (i.e. walking and cycling) and include bus priority measures; - 3 London Road needs more frequent pedestrian crossing points, especially close to origin/destinations such as the railway stations; - 4 The Station Road and London Road junction should be redesigned as a civic space with shared space qualities; The A414 and London Road junction needs to be simplified and incorporate better cycling and walking infrastructure; - 5 Waterside routes and canal towpaths require smooth, well-drained surfaces to encourage access for all across all seasons; - 6 Areas with higher levels of parking demand are likely to be found in the where clusters of taller buildings will be permitted.
+- ^I Two Waters Road should become a "green boulevard approach road" linking the town centre with the A41; The street should be multimodal with renewed emphasis on active travel modes (i.e. walking and cycling) and include bus priority measures; - 2 London Road needs to become an "address street" with redevelopment opportunity sites providing strong active frontages to the street.
+This street should also be multi-modal with renewed emphasis on active travel modes; - 3 London Road needs more frequent pedestrian crossing points, especially close to origin/destinations such as the railway stations; - 4 The Station Road and London Road junction should be redesigned as a civic space with shared-space or free-flowing traffic qualities; The A414 and London Road junction needs to be simplified and incorporate better cycling and walking infrastructure while supporting a smooth and efficient flow of traffic; - 5 Waterside routes and canal tow paths require smooth, well-drained surfaces to encourage access for all across all seasons; - 6 Areas with higher levels of parking demand are likely to be found in the where clusters of taller buildings will be permitted.